Nonlinear input-output analysis of transitional shear flows using small-signal finite-gain $\mathcal{L}_p$ stability: Nonlinear input-output stability analysis

 Using the definition of $\mathcal{L}_\infty$ norm in \eqref{eq:L_infty}, we have

-Figure \ref{fig:upper_bound} demonstrates that the simulated output norm $\|\boldsymbol{y}_\tau(t)\|$ at Re $=200,\;1000,\;1900$ and $\delta=10^{-6}$ remains bounded by the theoretical $\mathcal{L}_{\infty}$ upper bound $\xi$ in inequality~\eqref{eq:y_output_norm_xi}, demonstrating that the SSFG $\mathcal{L}_p$ stability predicted by Theorem \ref{thm:Liu2020PRE} is consistent with numerical simulations.
-The upper bound of output in Figure \ref{fig:upper_bound} is the same for different Reynold numbers, because
+Figure \ref{fig:upper_bound} demonstrates that the simulated output norm $\|\boldsymbol{y}_\tau(t)\|$ at $\text{Re}=200,\;1000,\;1900$ and $\delta=10^{-6}$ remains bounded by the theoretical $\mathcal{L}_{\infty}$ upper bound $\xi$ in inequality~\eqref{eq:y_output_norm_xi}, demonstrating that the SSFG $\mathcal{L}_p$ stability predicted by Theorem \ref{thm:Liu2020PRE} is consistent with numerical simulations.
+The upper bound of output $\xi$ (horizontal line in Figure \ref{fig:upper_bound}) is the same for different Reynolds numbers.
+This independence over Reynolds number can be shown by

 where we substitute the expressions of $f_{\text{LMI}}$, $\gamma$, and $\beta_\infty$ in equations \eqref{eq:forcing_upper_bound}, \eqref{eq:gamma_value}, \eqref{eq:beta_infty}, respectively.
-Thus, the upper bound $\xi$ here will not change over the Reynolds number as the horizontal line in Figure \ref{fig:upper_bound}.
 Figure \ref{fig:upper_bound} also shows that, as the Reynolds number increases, the system requires more time to dampen out the transient response due to initial conditions and stabilize into the final statistically steady state driven by the random forcing.
 This behavior aligns with the physical intuition that higher Reynolds numbers introduce weaker viscous damping effects and thus a longer time to dampen out the transient response.

 Figure~\ref{fig:upper_bound_delta} illustrates the norm of output $\|\boldsymbol{y}_\tau(t)\|$ for Reynolds number $\text{Re} = 200$ and $\delta = 10^{-6}, 10^{-4}, 5\times10^{-3}$ obtained in the same manner as Figure \ref{fig:upper_bound}.
 The results indicate that the overall trend of the output norm remains lower than the theoretical upper bound in Theorem \ref{thm:Liu2020PRE} across different $\delta$, which supports that the SSFG $\mathcal{L}_p$ stability theorem can provide a valid upper bound of the output norm.
 Lower values of $\delta$ result in proportionally lower theoretical upper bound $\xi$ consistent with equation \eqref{eq:xi_simplify_b}.
 Figure \ref{fig:upper_bound_delta} also suggests that reducing the value of $\delta$ does not alter the qualitative behavior of the output response, but only scales down the output magnitude.